spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/3-manual.md

 You can now navigate to Spring Cloud Data Flow Dashboard.
 In your browser, navigate to the [Spring Cloud Data Flow Dashboard URL](http://localhost:9393/dashboard).

-## Register pre-built applications
+## Register prebuilt applications

 <!-- **TODO feels like this can go in some generic section** -->

-All the pre-built streaming applications:
+All the prebuilt streaming applications:

 - Are available as Apache Maven artifacts or Docker images.
 - Use RabbitMQ or Apache Kafka.